 Dementia can affect how an individual perceives the world.
-A person with dementia may think that she can see or hear something that isn’t there or believe something that is not true.
-In earlier stages of the disease, she will usually be able to recognize that this is simply a figment of her imagination.
-However, as the disease progresses, these individuals may begin to have more and more trouble distinguishing between fantasy and reality.
+A person with dementia may think that she / he can see or hear something that isn’t there or believe something that is not true.
+In earlier stages of the disease, the individual will usually be able to recognize that this is simply a figment of her imagination.
+However, as the disease progresses to mid and late stages, these individuals may begin to have more and more trouble distinguishing between fantasy and reality.

-People with dementia may also experience delusions, which are false understandings about what is going on in the present.
-For instance, a person with dementia might believe that her nursing home is trying to poison her meals or perhaps that family members are stealing from her.
-Delusions can be frustrating and difficult to deal with, because they affect how someone with dementia relates to those around her.
-It is important not to take it personally if you are accused of things you did not do — remember it is the illness causing the problem.
-For both delusions and hallucinations, medications called atypical antipsychotics are sometimes prescribed; however, it is not clear how effective they are (Schneider, et al., 2006).
+People with dementia may also experience delusions, which are false understandings (beliefs) about what is going on in the present.
+For instance, a person with dementia might believe that the nursing home is trying to poison her / his meals or perhaps that family members are stealing from her / him.
+Delusions can be frustrating and difficult to deal with because they affect how someone with dementia relates to those around him / her.
+It is important not to take it personally if you are accused of things you did not do.
+Remember, it is the illness causing the problem.

-Be sure to consult with a doctor in order to best understand why your loved one is hallucinating or having delusions and whether medication is indicated.
-You may feel the need to stop or to control difficult behaviors when they arise.
+As a caregiver of someone with dementia, you may feel the need to stop or to control difficult behaviors when they arise.
 However, think carefully about whether or not your loved one is really disturbing or endangering themselves or others.
-If the answer is no, try letting him or her be – you may be surprised.
+If the answer is no, try letting him / her be.
 Below are some more suggestions about dealing with hallucinations and delusions.

 Employ the 3 R’s (Reassure, Respond, and Refocus)